Plugins

 [tool.poetry.plugins."enchanted_surrogates.parsers"]

-codename_parser = "enchanted_plugin_codename.helena_parser:CodenameParser"
+codename_parser = "enchanted_plugin_codename.codename_parser:CodenameParser"

 [tool.poetry.plugins."enchanted_surrogates.runners"]

-codename_runner = "enchanted_plugin_codename.helena_runner:CodenameRunner"
+codename_runner = "enchanted_plugin_codename.codename_runner:CodenameRunner"

 These will allow the main package to discover and utilize your plugin seamlessly.